-COVID-19 has had a significant impact on MAF International.
+COVID-19 had a significant impact on MAF International.
 In April 2020, a comprehensive 21-month plan to manage the financial impact was put in place.
-The plan included careful management of overheads and necessary pay reductions in order to position the foundation well to respond to the needs of the world's isolated communities in future.
-The plan was executed effectively.
+The plan included careful management of overheads to position the foundation well to respond to the needs of the world's isolated communities in future.
+The plan was completed at the end of 2021 and Foundation remains in a stable financial position.

-The financial plan continues into 2021 and will be kept under constant review.
-It has been reverse-stress tested to assess the reliability of the plan.
-The parent charity, MAFI-UK, has committed to support MAF International for the foreseeable future.
-The Board is of the opinion that the foundation remains a going concern and will, as required, take necessary steps to ensure the foundation continues to operate.
+The Foundation is reliant on donations from the parent charity, MAFI-UK.
+MAFI-UK has committed to support MAF International for the foreseeable future.
+The Board is of the opinion that the foundation remains a going concern.